Most of the new campervan owners do not know much about its electrical system.

 On the other hand, solar power can be a risky source if the sun is not fully powered because the panel can draw power only via sunlight.

 A generator is another power source for your motorhome.
 It connects to your vehicle via an EHU socket.
-Most of the portable generator run on unleaded petrol.
+Most of the portable generators run on unleaded petrol.

 Power generators are usually chosen depending upon their wattage, wherein one watt of power generates equals the same amount of energy required.
 So, determine the size of a generator by making a list of appliances you will use on the campsite.